Occupational segregation in a Roy model with composition preferences: Roy model with composition preferences

+The equilibrium of definition~\ref{def:eq} is in the sense of Cournot-Nash: No positive mass of individuals has an incentive to deviate.
+In the case of interior equilibria, condition~(1) says that comparative advantage exactly balances composition preferences for all individuals in the labor market.
+In the case of corner equilibria, conditions~(2)-(4) say that no positive mass of individuals from the segregated group has sufficient comparative advantage to switch to the sector, where they are not represented yet.

-In the case, where~$F_{\Delta_w}^{-1}(1-r^*)=F_{\Delta_m}^{-1}(1-r^*)=0,$ composition~~$(r^*,r^*)$ is an equilibrium.
+For example, in the case, where~$F_{\Delta_w}^{-1}(1-r^*)=F_{\Delta_m}^{-1}(1-r^*)=0,$ composition~~$(r^*,r^*)$ is an equilibrium.
 Indeed, from the definition of~$g_t$, we see that~$g_t(x,y,z)=0$ in that case.
-In other words, if the median sector~$1$ advantage is the same for both types, sector type composition may be unaffected by composition preferences.
-When the following regularity assumptions holds, we also show that existence and uniqueness of equilibrium obtains if composition preferences do not overwhelm monetary incentives.
+In other words, if the median sector~$1$ advantage is the same for both groups, sector group composition may be unaffected by composition preferences.